OUR SPONSORS

 Is there a gas station on the island?

-No. There are gas stations in Linnton (2 mi south of bridge) and in Scappoose (9 mi north).
+No. There are gas stations in Linnton (2 mi south of the bridge) and in Scappoose (9 mi north).

 Are there public restrooms on the island?

 Restrooms are extremely limited.
 Most of these are porta-potties, but they are cleaned frequently.
-For Google map, go to this Google webpage.

 • Sauvie Island Bridge parking lot